 Meat balls |

-We also followed it with mutton liver fry which was also good.
 For the main course it was obviously their signature boneless mutton biriyani — tender pieces of lamb combined with the fragrant, aged seeraga samba rice was a flavourful treat.
 Each spice in the biryani is carefully woven together giving a mild yet hearty flavour to the dish.
 The fat-to-meat ratio has been standardised to ensure more flavour, without the usual greesy heaviness that you find in most meat biriyanis.
 It brought back memories of my good old day of visiting ponram in Dindigul..

 Egg kalakki |